+In this report, the statistics on seabird interactions are based on observations from observers-NMFS fisheries monitors onboard fishing vessels.
 In 2000, NMFS estimated 2,433 seabird interactions in the Hawaii longline fisheries.
 Beginning in 2001, NMFS implemented a series of seabird mitigation measures, including seabird-deterrent fishing gear and techniques that have reduced interactions.
-In this report, the statistics on seabird interactions are based on observations from NMFS fisheries monitors, also called observers.
-In 2021, there were 57 observed interactions in the shallow-set fishery, which has 100% observer coverage, and an estimated 789 interactions in the deep-set fishery, which has approximately 18% observer coverage (McCracken and Cooper 2022).
-Observer coverage in the deep-set fishery was reduced in 2021 from the usual 20% due to health, safety, and travel restrictions.
+In 2022, there were 110 observed interactions in the shallow-set fishery, which has 100% observer coverage, and an estimated 641 interactions in the deep-set fishery, which has approximately 20% observer coverage (McCracken and Cooper 2023).

-Please note that summaries throughout this report and elsewhere may vary slightly depending upon the data source, including revisions.
+Data summaries throughout this report and elsewhere may vary slightly depending upon the data source, including revisions.
 For example, observers may report seabird interactions by date of trip (departure or arrival), set date, or haul date in a given year.
 NMFS typically bases observer coverage levels on the trip departure date.
-In 2021, NMFS Sustainable Fisheries Observer Program began accounting for protected species interactions in their quarterly, semiannual, and annual reports based on the date that the haul on which the interaction occurred began.
+In 2021, the NMFS Sustainable Fisheries Observer Program began accounting for protected species interactions in their quarterly, semiannual, and annual reports based on the date that the haul on which the interaction occurred began.
 In previous years, interactions were based on the vessel arrival date.
 NMFS also provides summary reports from mandatory logbook data reported by captains.